ChloeLiang/codacity/README.md

 # Codacity

 [Codacity](https://codacity.netlify.com) is a single page flashcard application that supports markdown notation and syntax highlighting.
-It's built wuth React on front end and Node.js on back end.
+It's built with React on front end and Node.js on back end.
 The React app sends HTTP request to the back-end API service.
 The back-end sends JSON object back.